 Table of Contents

-- Who Need to obtain Nepal Restricted area permit fees?
+- Who needs to obtain a Nepal Restricted area permit?

-- What are the restricted area in Nepal that require special permission and how much is entry charges?
+- Which restricted areas in Nepal require special permission and how much are the entry charges?

 - Area of Lower Dolpa